Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Eigenspectrum analysis and localization properties

 We first discuss the spectrum for weak disorder strengths $W/\omega_0 \simeq 10^{-2}$, which could correspond typically to experimental uncertainties obtained in the fabrication of plasmonic nanoparticles, namely inhomogeneities in their sizes \cite{Koenderink2007,Apuzzo2013,Mueller2020}, resulting in different resonance frequencies $\omega_i$ \cite{Soennichsen2002PRL,Soennichsen2002,Berciaud2005}.
 In Fig.~\ref{fig:Freq, PR and Ph function of W}(a), we recognize the same behavior as with an ordered chain (see Fig.~\ref{fig:Dispersion Fourier}), namely that the bottom of the LP branch is mainly photonic, visible in orange, whereas the top is almost purely dipolar, visible in black around $\omega_n^{\mathrm{pol}}/\omega_0 = 1.0$.
 Furthermore, the bottom of the UP branch is mainly dipolar, while the rest of the band goes from predominantly photonic to almost purely photonic states.
 By comparing these results to the PR in Fig.~\ref{fig:Freq, PR and Ph function of W}(b), we observe that mainly photonic states have a very high PR, i.e., they are delocalized along the chain, while the almost purely dipolar dark states show a lower PR, hence being localized on a small number of sites.
 This expected behavior shows the cavity-protection effect, namely that polaritonic states are more robust against disorder than purely dipolar states \cite{Houdre1996}.
 We note that mainly dipolar states with a photonic weight $\mathrm{Ph}(n) \simeq 0.25$, visible in purple in Fig.~\ref{fig:Freq, PR and Ph function of W}(a), already benefit from this effect.

-By now increasing the frequency disorder, we observe in Figs.~\ref{fig:Freq, PR and Ph function of W}(a) and \ref{fig:Freq, PR and Ph function of W}(b), as expected, an increase of the bandwidth of the polariton bands.
-This amounts to the closing of the bandgap such that we cannot unambiguously distinguish between LP and UP branches anylonger.
+By now increasing disorder, we observe in Figs.~\ref{fig:Freq, PR and Ph function of W}(a) and \ref{fig:Freq, PR and Ph function of W}(b), as expected, an increase of the bandwidth of the polariton bands.
+This amounts to the closing of the bandgap such that we cannot unambiguously distinguish between LP and UP branches anymore, so that the system is no longer strictly in the strong-coupling regime.
 Interestingly, the growing portion of the spectrum is the one containing the dark states, namely the top of the LP branch, which in this sense behaves as an effective band.
 This observation agrees with Ref.~\cite{Yang2022}, where similar behavior has been encountered.
 All the states outside this effective dark state band profit from the cavity-protection effect.
 We note that the dark state band is bounded from below by the least coupled, darkest mode, which, in the ordered chain picture, was marked as the dotted grey line in Fig.~\ref{fig:Dispersion Fourier}.
 As shown by the grey dashed lines in Figs.~\ref{fig:Freq, PR and Ph function of W}(a) and \ref{fig:Freq, PR and Ph function of W}(b), the rate of expansion of the dark state band around $\omega_0$ is $W/2$, that is, half the width of the rectangular distribution in which the individual dipole frequencies $\omega_i$ are randomly chosen.
 This is due to the fact that dark states have eigenfrequencies which are almost unchanged by cavity photons, so that they remain of the order of $\omega_i$.